ivo-toby/mcp-typescript-template/README.md

 curl http://localhost:3000/health
 ```

+## Architecture

+This template is designed with a clean, modular architecture to promote maintainability and extensibility.
+Here's a high-level overview of the key components:

+### Core Components

+- **`src/index.ts`**: The main entry point of the server.
+It reads the configuration and initializes the appropriate transport.
+- **`src/config.ts`**: Centralized configuration management using `zod`.
+All environment variables are defined and validated in this file, providing a single source of truth for configuration.
+- **`src/transports`**: This directory contains the transport implementations.
+The template includes both `stdio` and `streamable-http` transports.
+The `streamable-http` transport is a robust implementation that includes session management, rate limiting, and other production-ready features.
+- **`src/tools`**, **`src/prompts`**, **`src/resources`**: These directories contain the registries for tools, prompts, and resources.
+The registry pattern makes it easy to add new capabilities to the server by simply creating a new file and registering the new tool, prompt, or resource.

+### Session Management

+Session management is handled directly within the `StreamableHttpServer` class.
+This simplifies the architecture and removes the need for a separate session handler.
+The `StreamableHttpServer` is responsible for:

+- Creating new sessions
+- Cleaning up sessions on timeout or disconnection
+- Enforcing session limits
+- Providing session-related health check information

+### Error Handling

+The template includes a comprehensive error handling system.
+All errors are normalized to a common format and include a unique error code, making it easy to debug and handle errors in a consistent way.
+The `src/types/errors.ts` file contains the definitions for all custom error types.

 ## Project Structure

 ```
 src/
 ├── index.ts              # Main server entry point
+├── config.ts             # Centralized configuration management
 ├── transports/           # Transport layer implementations
 │   ├── base.ts          # Abstract base class for transports
 │   ├── stdio.ts         # Stdio transport implementation